nathanlao/movie_playlist_with_OMDb_API/README.md

 # Cinema Craze
-This web app allows user to search movie title, get a sneak peak info about the movie and be able to add/remove their favourite movies to/from playlist.
+This web app allows user to search movies by typing the title, get a sneak peak info about the movie and be able to add/remove their favourite movies to/from playlist.

 ### Overview